AznDibs/Octagon/docs/Server/PlayerProfile.md

 | ----------- | ------------------------------------ |
 | `physicsThreshold : string` | A value which can be either `VerticalSpeed` or `HorizontalSpeed` (if the detections for them are enabled) |
 | `thresholdIncrement : number` | The value to decrement the threshold by |

+!!!warning
+    This method will throw an error if the detection it self for `physicsThreshold` doesn't exist or isn't enabled.

 !!!note
     If decrementing physics threshold values such that they are to be a value <= `0`, they will be clamped to `0`.